Transition Information

 The school district evaluation is very similar to the evaluation you received through A Step Ahead.
 A team of professionals, dependent on the areas being assessed, will use parent report and observation to determine how your child is functioning in the areas of concern.

-How does my child qualify?
+How is my child eligible?

 The evaluation will be completed by the school district in areas of concern and suspected difficulties.
 Your child is scored based on a standard deviation.
 The standard deviation provides an estimate of how far your child’s score is from an average score.